 How much does it cost to amend the trust?

 A trust amendment or even restatement of trust can be free (not including the notarization fee), since you can write up the document yourself or try to find the appropriate form online.
 However, failing to do this correctly could lead to legal challenges in the future.
 If the trust amendment or restatement isn’t valid and there's a trust contest, your beneficiaries will have to wait until court proceedings are over for the distribution of trust assets.

 You can hire an estate planning attorney to amend a trust but they may charge you a flat fee that is as expensive as the cost of creating the original trust instrument.
 It all depends on how changes you're trying to make.
 (Related article: How much does a trust cost?)

 Depending on how complex your trust is it may be more cost-effective to close your trust and open a new one.
-For example, you can open a living trust with the Policygenius app for $280 and you’ll also get a will tailored to your needs.
 Keep in mind that you have to pay retitling fees again when you transfer assets into your new trust.

 An irrevocable trust is one that typically cannot be changed and where the grantor typically doesn’t act as the trustee either.
 In rare circumstances, it is possible to amend an irrevocable trust, but you may have to appear in court and explain your case.
 You’ll also need to get permission from all trustees and beneficiaries.

 Since it can be very difficult to amend an irrevocable trust, depending on your state's trust law, it’s best to consult with an attorney to set up the trust that fits your needs.
 Irrevocable trusts often have added benefits that a revocable living trust does not.

 Learn more about a revocable vs irrevocable trust.